qburn93/ConvergeHub-Backend/README.md

 #### CommentDetailSerializer Class
 - Inherits from CommentSerializer.
 - Adds the post field (ID of the related post).

+### LikeSerializer
+#### The LikeSerializer is a serializer for the Like model.
+It has the following fields:

+- owner: The username of the user who liked the post (read-only).
+- id, created_at, and post: Fields from the Like model.
+### FollowerSerializer
+#### The FollowerSerializer is a serializer for the Follower model.
+It has the following fields:

+- owner: The username of the user who follows another user (read-only).
+- followed_name: The username of the user being followed (read-only).
+- id, created_at, and followed: Fields from the Follower model.
+The create method handles the creation of a new follower relationship and raises a validation error if there is a duplicate relationship.

 # Views
 ## Posts views :
 #### PostList Class (APIView)